 30MM

-Another dry season month.
-The Great Migration herds graze in the Mara Reserve and game viewing is excellent across Kenya's parks.
+Another dry season month as temperatures start to rise.
+The Great Migration herds graze in the Masai Mara and game viewing remains excellent across Kenya's National Parks.

 28°C